Sobeys Stadium

-Sobeys Stadium, formerly Aviva Centre and Rexall Centre, is a tennis stadium in Toronto, Ontario, Canada.
+Sobeys Stadium, formerly Rexall Centre and Aviva Centre, is a tennis stadium in Toronto, Ontario, Canada, located on the grounds of York University's Keele Campus.
 The 12,500-capacity Stadium Court is the largest stadium at the tennis complex.
-Sobeys Stadium is the venue for the National Bank Open presented by Rogers, a professional tournament on the ATP World Tour and WTA circuits, held annually.
-Sobeys Stadium hosts the men's tournament in odd-numbered years and the women's event in even-numbered years, with the other gender's event held in Montreal in those years.
+Sobeys Stadium is the venue for the National Bank Open, a professional tournament on the ATP Tour and WTA circuits, held annually.
+Beginning 2021, Sobeys Stadium hosts the men's tournament in odd-numbered years and the women's event in even-numbered years, with the other gender's event held in Montreal in those years.
 The facility also is a year-round tennis training facility.
 The main stadium is occasionally used for seasonal concerts.
-Sobeys Stadium is located on the grounds of York University's Keele Campus in North York, Toronto.

 Description

 Built in 2004, the main venue holds 12,500 spectators.
 There are 11 other small courts next to the stadium.
-All twelve courts use the DecoTurf cushioned acrylic surface, the same surface as the US Open Grand Slam event.
+All twelve courts use the DecoTurf cushioned acrylic surface, the same surface as the US Open Tennis Championships.
 The stadium has 39 executive suites and two party suites.

 Sobeys Stadium is also the home of the Toronto offices of Tennis Canada and the Ontario Tennis Association.
 The grounds serve as the national and provincial tennis training centre year-round, offering 16 courts (eight of which are indoors).
 The stadium is also used for the staging of interuniversity competitions and practices and winter training.
 During the academic year, a discounted fee on indoor courts is offered to York students weekdays during daytime hours.
 This is the venue for York University's Convocation Ceremony every year.

-The facility is located on the northwestern edge of York University's, south-east of Jane Street and Steeles Avenue West, at the intersection of Shoreham Drive, and Pond Road.
-To the west of the facility are forested park lands along the Black Creek.
-The Saywell Woods and Stong Pond are located to the south and east of the facility.